Ireland's first population census was in 1821

 What has survived: Most of the returns (or copies made in 1834) survive for Co.
 Derry.

-These are available at the National Archives in Dublin, at PRONI in Belfast and the Genealogical Centre in Derry (see Resources below).
+These are available at the National Archives of Ireland's Genealogy website, and (not online) at PRONI in Belfast and the Genealogical Centre in Derry (see Resources below).

 The 1841 census